Knight, Death and the Devil: Interpretation

+It is generally believed that the portrayal is a literal, though pointed, portrayal of the knight's Christian faith, and also of the ideals of humanism, with allegorical elements.
+Art historian Erwin Panofsky said of Erasmus (Dürer's future friend):

+In Panofsky's interpretation, the dog is a symbol of faithfulness to God.

-The work was created while Dürer was in the service of the Emperor Maximilian but was not a commission and does not contain an overtly political message.
-Instead it reaches back to a medieval sense of morality, and is replete with Gothic imagery.
-The engraving bears similarities in mood and tone to one of Dürer's other great prints Melencolia I. The knight seems resigned, and his facial features are downcast.
+Dürer created it while in the service of the Emperor Maximilian.
+It was not a commission and does not contain an overtly political message.
+It reaches back to a medieval sense of morality, and is replete with Gothic imagery.
+The engraving bears similarities in mood and tone to one of Dürer's other great prints Melencolia I. The New York Times art critic Holland Cotter noted that the composition followed soon after Dürer's beloved mother had died a painful death.

+Austrian 19th-century art historian Moritz Thausing said that Dürer had created Knight, Death and the Devil as part of a four-work cycle, each designed to illustrate one of the four temperaments.
+According to Thausing, the work was intended to represent sanguinity, hence the "S" engraved in the work.

+Dorothy Getlein said the knight resigned, and his facial features are downcast.
 His gloomy posture is in contrast to the sturdy look of his horse.
 While his armor may protect him against the surrounding demons, the skull on a stump is held in front of the horse and the fall of the sand held by death in the face of the knight.
-According to writer Dorothy Getlein, "there is a sense of obsolescence about the knight accompanied by Death and the Devil."
-The New York Times art critic Holland Cotter noted that the composition followed soon after Dürer's beloved mother died a painful death.
+According to Getlein, "there is a sense of obsolescence about the knight accompanied by Death and the Devil."

-Austrian 19th-century art historian Moritz Thausing suggested that Dürer had created Knight, Death and the Devil as part of a four-work cycle, each designed to illustrate one of the four temperaments.
-According to Thausing, the work was intended to represent sanguinity, hence the "S" engraved in the work.

-It is generally believed that the portrayal is a literal, though pointed, celebration of the knight's Christian faith, and also of the ideals of humanism.
-An alternative interpretation was presented in 1970 by writer Sten Karling, and later by Ursula Meyer, who suggested that the work did not seek to glorify the knight, but instead depicts a "robber knight" (raubritter).
-They point to the lack of Christian or religious symbolism in the work and to the fox's tail wrapped on top of the knight's lance – in Greek legend the fox's tail was a symbol of greed, cunning and treachery, as well as lust and whoring.
-However, knights were commonly depicted in contemporary art with a fox tail tied to the tip of their lance.
-Moreover, the fox tail was a common form of protective amulet.
+In 1970 writer Sten Karling, and later Ursula Meyer, said that the work did not seek to glorify the knight, but instead depicts a "robber knight" (raubritter).
+They point to the supposed lack of Christian or religious symbolism in the work and to the fox's tail wrapped on top of the knight's lance – in early Christian Greek symbolism the fox was a symbol of greed, cunning and treachery, as well as lust and whoring.
+Knights were commonly depicted in contemporary art with a fox tail tied to the tip of their lance.
+The fox tail was a common form of protective amulet.
 In this interpretation Death and the Devil are merely the knight's companions on his journey, not omens.